 A Troubled Teen’s Journey In Treatment

-Trinity Teen Solutions operates using natural consequences to encourage girls to modify their behavior.
-As your daughter participates in therapy, chores, and experiential programs, she gains more privileges within the facility, which incentivizes her to get the most out of her time with us.
+Your daughter will want to be compliant with the residential treatment program provided by Trinity just to increase her comfort level and meet her needs.
 Living in cozy cabins, working with and riding horses, performing ranch work and daily chores, and taking care of animals is a foreign way of life for most girls.
-Your daughter will need to depend on our experienced staff members in order to learn.
+Your daughter will need to depend on the staff to learn; if she resists, then her discomfort increases.
 This process immediately brings her closer to the staff and more receptive to learn new templates of behavior.
-This process builds adolescent self-esteem, and encourages trust and a loving relationship within Trinity Teen’s residential “community”.
+This process builds adolescent self-esteem, encourages trust and a loving relationship within the “community” which is made up of staff and clients.

-In our experience, most troubled teen girls have similar patterns of behavior when they enter our facility.
-With these patterns in mind, Trinity Teen Solutions has designed experiential learning activities that will minimize the behaviors that are destroying your daughter’s life.
-At the same time, these experiential learning activities will increase her self-esteem, enhance her unique personality and bring out her hidden gifts.
 The typical girl’s journey at our adolescent, all-girls, residential treatment center is one that will enrich her mind, body and soul.
-Each girl needs to go through four distinct stages in order to internalize the changes that she needs to make.
+Each girl needs to go through these stages in order to internalize the changes that she needs to make.
 The length of time that each girl remains in each of the stages varies according to her unique situation and background.

 Stage One: Shock